Health Economics and Clinical Outcomes Research (HECOR) - M.S.

 HECOR Core Courses (12 credits)

-The core courses will expose you to a general overview of HECOR.
+The core health economics courses online will expose you to a general overview of HECOR.
 They introduce a number of contemporary approaches to comparative effectiveness research and economic evaluation.
 You will be introduced to epidemiologic concepts, skills and data, the application of epidemiology to population health and health services, and to the application of epidemiologic literature in health services.
 The core courses conclude with a foundation of basic ethical theory and its application to healthcare and health services research.

 This course will expose students to a general overview of health economics and clinical outcomes research (HECOR).
 The topics covered in this course represent a broad selection of major themes in the field; each topic will provide students with the opportunity to develop their understanding of the field as well as learn how economists, epidemiologists and statisticians think about and conduct HECOR research.